Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 Level 1 vs Level 2 — Speed and Cost Side by Side

-Let’s get the numbers out of the way first, because everything else flows from here.
+Let’s get the numbers out of the way first.
+Everything else flows from here.

-Level 1 charging uses a standard 120-volt household outlet — the same one your microwave plugs into.
+Level 1 charging runs on a standard 120-volt outlet — same as your microwave, same as your bedside lamp.
 No special installation.
-No electrician.
-You get the EVSE cord with your car, plug it into the wall, and you’re charging.
-The catch is speed.
-Level 1 delivers roughly 4 to 5 miles of range per hour of charging.
-If you plug in at 10 PM and unplug at 7 AM, that’s nine hours, which gives you somewhere between 36 and 45 miles of added range overnight.
+No electrician showing up on a Tuesday.
+The EVSE cord comes with the car.
+You plug it in and you’re charging.
+The tradeoff is speed.
+Level 1 delivers roughly 4 to 5 miles of range per hour.
+Plug in at 10 PM, unplug at 7 AM — that’s nine hours, somewhere between 36 and 45 miles of added range by morning.

-Level 2 charging runs on 240 volts — same circuit type as your dryer or electric oven.
-You need either a NEMA 14-50 outlet or a hardwired charging unit installed by a licensed electrician.
-The speed jump is significant.
+Level 2 runs on 240 volts — same circuit type as a dryer or an electric oven.
+You’ll need either a NEMA 14-50 outlet or a hardwired unit, installed by a licensed electrician.
+The speed difference is real.
 A Level 2 charger delivers 25 to 30 miles of range per hour, sometimes more depending on the car’s onboard charger.
-A full charge on most EVs takes four to eight hours instead of overnight-plus.
+Most EVs go from near-empty to full in four to eight hours instead of overnight-plus.

 Here’s a simple breakdown: